TheBestPessimist/Obsidian-Clipper-Templates/documentation/guide/Playwright Tests With HAR Files.md

 - Use HTML fixtures when the page is simple and static
 - See [[patterns/HAR Routing vs HTML Fixtures]]

-**Gotcha:** Dynamic content loaded after page load (like user ratings fetched via API) may appear in a loading state.
+**Gotchas:**
+- If API data isn't appearing, check that you're not filtering by URL pattern.
+See [[gotchas/HAR URL Pattern Must Include All Domains]].
+- If data shows as "loading", the HAR may have been recorded too early.
 See [[gotchas/HAR Files May Not Capture Dynamic Content]].